chrischow/dataandstuff/drafts/the-national-data-science-challenge.md

 | Cosine Similarity to all classes for Doc2Vec 50, 100, 200, and 500     |                              |
 | K-Means Clustering for Cosine Similarity and Doc2Vec 50, 100, 200, 500 |                              |

-We also attempted stacking and blending (ensemble techniques), but these failed to beat the good old Logistic Regression.
+We also attempted stacking and blending (ensemble techniques), but these failed to beat good old Logistic Regression.
 It was the simplest, quickest, and best-performing model.

 ### Key Lessons Learnt